jbergstroem/nova-actionlint/actionlint.novaextension/README.md

 ## Acknowledgements

-Parts of `src/main.ts` is from [shellcheck for Nova][nova-shellcheck].
+Parts of `src/main.ts` are from [shellcheck for Nova][nova-shellcheck].
 If you appreciate and use this extension you can [buy him a coffee][olly-coffee].

 [actionlint]: https://github.com/rhysd/actionlint